 - In a separate bowl, stir together the flour and salt.
 Add to the mixing bowl and beat on low speed just until incorporated. *If coloring the dough, add the food coloring now, beating on low until the dough is the desired color.

 - Bake the cookies for 10-16 minutes (depending on their size), until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
-Remover the cookies sheet from the oven and set on a wire rack.
+Remove the cookie sheet from the oven and set it on a wire rack.
 Allow the cookies to cool completely on the cookie sheet.